 When is the best time to build a house?

 If time is of the essence, spring or summer is a good time to build.
 Except, of course, if you live in warmer climates, in which case winter might actually be more ideal.

 However, if you’re not in a rush, you might want to talk to a building company about starting in the fall.
-In extreme cold climates, they might not be able to work through the winter.
-But the benefit to starting in the fall is that work and demand slows down a ton, which could lower your costs.
+In extremely cold climates, they might be unable to work through the winter.
+But the benefit to starting in the fall is that work and demand slow down a ton, which could lower your costs.

 Why should you build a house?

 Other than the appeal of building a custom home, there are several other reasons why people go this route:

 - Building for the future: You can create a highly sustainable, environmentally-friendly smart house from the start.